 Semantic information is the specific meaning of an individual word.
 A phrase like “the bat flew through the air” can have multiple meanings depending on the definition of bat: winged mammal, wooden stick, or something else entirely?
 Knowing the relevant definition is vital for understanding the meaning of a sentence.

 Another example: “Billy hit the ball over the house.”
 As the reader, you may assume that the ball in question is a baseball, but how do you know?
 The ball could be a volleyball, a tennis ball, or even a bocce ball.
-We assume baseball because they are the balls most often “hit” in such a way, but without machine learning of natural language a computer wouldn’t.
+We assume baseball because they are the type of balls most often “hit” in such a way, but without natural language machine learning a computer wouldn’t know to make the connection.

 The second key component of text is sentence or phrase structure, known as syntax information.
 Take the sentence, “Sarah joined the group already with some search experience.”
 Who exactly has the search experience here?
 Sarah, or the group?
 Depending on how you read it, the sentence has very different meaning with respect to Sarah’s abilities.